 NYIT offers students a wide range of academic and enrollment support services.
-These services range from programs available to specific students (HEOP and EduPlus), to those available to all NYIT students including academic advising, tutoring, and enrichment programs.
-Students are encouraged to take advantage of the available services-they are designed to help students succeed at NYIT.
+These services range from supplemental academic programs available to specific students (HEOP and EduPlus), to resources available to all undergraduate NYIT students including academic advising, tutoring, and enrichment programs.
+Students are encouraged to take advantage of the available services as they are designed to assist students in successfully achieving their academic and career goals at NYIT.